The following page is a two column layout. Page sections are identified with headers. The footer contains update and contact information.

 Figure out what learning gains to expect in critical thinking, writing, and other important subjects at DSU.

 Delaware State University’s 400-acre main campus was founded in 1891 as a land-grant institution.
 Conveniently located in Dover, Delaware, the campus is situated one hour south of Wilmington and north of the beach areas and just 1.5 hours south of Philadelphia, east of Baltimore, and Washington, DC.
 Delaware State University also has satellite sites in both Wilmington and Georgetown, Delaware.
-Delaware State University’s faculty is comprised of 184 faculty members within 20 academic departments with 146 faculty members possessing PhDs, 149 possessing a terminal degree (PhD, Terminal Master’s or Flight Captain) and 39 have reached the academic rank of full professor.
-The student-to-faculty ratio is 20:1.
-The University has a total of 6 colleges, covering 63 undergraduate, 20 masters, and 5 doctoral degree programs.
+Delaware State University’s faculty is comprised of 211faculty members within 20 academic departments with 196 faculty members possessing doctoral degrees, and 39 have reached the academic rank of full professor.
+The student-to-faculty ratio is 15:1.
+The University has a total of 5 colleges, covering 52 undergraduate, 20 masters, and 5 doctoral degree programs.